 On-campus.
 The desktop version is installed on the open-access lab computers where the "Cite While You Write" plug-in is available on Microsoft Word.

 Endnote for personal/home devices.
-Staff and students from subscribing Schools* can request an Endnote download to install the software on personal/home devices via Software Services.
+Staff and students from subscribing Schools* can request an Endnote download to install the software on personal/home devices via Software Services

-*Does not include, Informatics, Maths, Physics.
+*Does not include the Schools of Informatics, Maths, Physics.

-Endnote - Finding the Full Text
+OpenURL/Finding the Full Text

 Add a page number